Growing giant sunflowers is a great way to get children involved in gardening

 Ideal for allotments, gardens and as cut flowers, it’s no surprise that they’re a firm family favourite.
 And birds love them too.
 Here are our top tips to help you grow prize-winning sunflowers this summer.

-Image: Sunflower 'Italian White' from Thompson & Morgan
+Image: Sunflower 'Velvet Queen' from Thompson & Morgan

 Sunflowers prefer rich, well-drained soil and grow best in a sheltered position in full sun.
 Seeds can be sown from mid-April until early June, but wait until all chance of frost has passed before sowing them directly in the ground outside.
 They take about 11-18 weeks from sowing to flowering.